mauriceli1995/clinicians_monitoring/README.md

 :heavy_check_mark: Abnormal readings will generate an alert for clinicians to review

-:white_large_square: Clinicians will be notified via email when an alert is generated
+:heavy_check_mark: Clinicians will be notified via email when an alert is generated

 :heavy_check_mark: Clinicians can only see patients that they registered themselves or are otherwise assigned to them